jahuth/convis/README.md

 An earlier version using `theano` has been put on hold, but is still available [here](http://github.com/jahuth/convis_theano).
 If you are interested in continued development of the `theano` version, please let me know!
 An even older version was published as <a href="https://github.com/jahuth/retina">the retina package</a>

+When using `convis` for your scientific publications, please cite:

+    - Huth J, Masquelier T and Arleo A (2018) Convis: A Toolbox to Fit and Simulate Filter-Based Models of Early Visual Processing.
+Front.
+Neuroinform.
+12:9. doi: 10.3389/fninf.2018.00009

 ## Installation

 Installing `convis` and `PyTorch` itself is not complicated.